Bikash Ranjan Bhattacharya: Political career

 He fought from the Jadavpur Lok Sabha constituency in 2019 Indian general election in West Bengal for CPI(M) in which he faced defeat and received third position behind Mimi Chakraborty of Trinamool Congress party and Anupam Hazra of the Bharatiya Janata Party.
 He was the only of candidate of his party in West Bengal to retain his security deposit.

-He has been elected to Rajya Sabha from West Bengal in 2020 and took oath on 22 July.
+He had been elected to Rajya Sabha from West Bengal in 2020 and took oath on 22 July.
 Earlier in 2017, he contested for a Rajya Sabha seat in West Bengal, however, his nomination was disqualified due to technical issues.

 He was elected as the President of All India Lawyers' Union, lawyers' organisation of Communist Party of India (Marxist) in 2017.
 He currently serves as a special invited member of CPI(M) West Bengal State Committee.

-He is the CPI(M) parliamentary party leader in Rajya Sabha.
+He served as the CPI(M) parliamentary party leader in Rajya Sabha.

+He fought from the Jadavpur assembly constituency in 2026 West Bengal Assembly election in West Bengal for CPI(M) in which he faced defeat and received third position getting just 17.81 % behind Sarbori Mukherjee of BJP and Debabrata Majumdar of AITC.

 Personal life

 Bhattacharyya married to Ibha Bhattacharyya on 31 May 1976 and the couple has a son.
 Ibha Bhattacharyya is a consultant dietician.
 He has five brothers and one sister.
 Bhattacharya, in spite of hailing from a Brahmin family, is an avowed atheist.
 In 2015, Bhattacharya generated news by publicly consuming beef in an event held in Dharmatala to protest the Dadri lynching incident.